-Through the analysis in this Final RP/NEPA Evaluation, the Trustees have made a determination that the corresponding project type descriptions and related impacts with the Preferred (and Non-preferred) Alternative fall entirely within the scope of the project descriptions and analyses contained in the RC PEIS sections referenced herein.
+Through the analysis in this Draft RP/NEPA Evaluation, the Trustees have made a preliminary determination that the corresponding project type descriptions and related impacts with the Preferred (and Non-preferred) Alternative fall entirely within the scope of the project descriptions and analyses contained in the RC PEIS sections referenced herein.
 Moreover, there are no site-specific considerations, sensitivities, unique habitat, or resources that warrant additional NEPA analyses beyond what is provided in the RC PEIS.
-The public was invited to provide feedback on the Trustees' proposed action and alternatives and the analysis conducted in the Draft RP/NEPA Evaluation, which includes the federal Trustees' Inclusion Analysis (Appendix A).
-After the 30-day public comment period, the Trustees did not receive any comments.
-It was determined that no substantive changes were needed to the Draft RP/NEPA Evaluation and draft Inclusion Analysis, and this Final RP/NEPA Evaluation was developed.
+The public will be invited to provide feedback on the Trustees' proposed action and alternatives and the analysis conducted in the Draft RP/NEPA Evaluation, which includes the federal Trustees' draft Inclusion Analysis (Appendix A).
+If, after the public comment period and review of any additional information it is determined that no substantive changes are needed to the Draft RP/NEPA Evaluation and draft Inclusion Analysis, the Trustees will not prepare any further NEPA analysis or seeking a Finding of No Significant Impact (FONSI) or Record of Decision (ROD) for the proposed restoration, and the Final RP/NEPA Evaluation will be prepared.
+Alternatively, if after the public review it is determined that the proposed activities do not fall within the scope of alternatives or environmental consequences considered in the RC PEIS, they will require additional analysis under NEPA through the preparation of a subsequent NEPA document (e.g., EA).